-When Eddie Lewis and his wife, Pearl, became members of CT Church, they were asked to participate in a ministry placement program called P.L.A.C.E.
-Part of that program was a personality test.
-Mr. Lewis’ results for that test pretty much summarize who he is, both as a musician and as a person in general.
+When Eddie Lewis and his wife, Pearl, were asked to take a Christian version of a personality test called P.L.A.C.E., Mr. Lewis’ results for that test pretty much summarize who he is.
+It rings true for him, both as a musician and as a person in general.
 The test showed that he is a learner and a sharer.

 Indeed, Eddie Lewis has a passion for learning and the number one thing he enjoys doing with what he learns is sharing it with other people.
 Whether he is performing, teaching, or composing, it is always about sharing what he has learned.